 There are two separate design objectives your advertising decals and marketing stickers need to address.
 Both involve grabbing the attention of your prospects:

 - The sticker needs to attract your prospect.
-It needs to have a perceived value which keeps it out of the trash and increases the possibility of being applied to a visible location like a car, notebook, window, helmet, etc.
+It needs to have a perceived value which keeps it out of the trash and increases the possibility of being applied to a visible location like a car, laptop, window, helmet, water bottle, etc.

 - Secondly, once applied, the advertising decals need to attract and be visible to everyone else.